miekg/learninggo/communication.md

 output the default help for the flags that are defined.
 Note even without redefining a `flag.Usage` a `-h` is support and will just output the help text for each of the flags.
-Finally at <4> we call `Parse` that parses the command line andn fill the fill the variables.
+Finally at <4> we call `Parse` that parses the command line and fill the fill the variables.

 After the flags have been parsed you can used them: `if *dnssec { ... }`